hpcleuven/VscDocumentation/source/antwerp/remote_visualization_uantwerp.rst

 server).
-However, partly due to the way the X11 protocol works and partly also because modern applications are very graphics-heavy, the network has become a bottleneck and graphics-heavy applications (e.g., the Matlab GUI) will work sluggish on all but the fastest network connections.
+However, partly due to the way the X11 protocol works and partly also because modern applications are very graphics-heavy, the network has become a bottleneck and graphics-heavy applications (e.g., the MATLAB GUI) will work sluggish on all but the fastest network connections.

 X11 is a protocol for 2D-graphics only. however, it is extensible.
 Enter